elastx/elx-docs/content/en/docs/private-kubernetes/guides/loadbalancer.md

 Reconfiguring the load balancers using annotations is not as dynamic and smooth as one would hope.
 For now, to change the configuration of a load balancer the service needs to be deleted and a new one created.

+## Loadbalancer protocols

+Loadbalancers have support for multiple protocols.
+In general we would recommend everyone to try avoiding http and https simply because they do not perform as well as other protocols.

+Instead use tcp or haproxys proxy protocol and run an ingress controller thats responsible for proxying within clusters and TLS.